Configure ZTNA with on-premises resources and a Windows virtual machine

 4. Paste the command in a text editor and modify it for Windows (the original command is for Linux) by removing the sudo command at the start.

-5. Paste the modified command in a command prompt window to run the Docker container.
+5. Paste the modified command in a command prompt window with administrative privileges to run the Docker container.

 Result: The Docker container is running in Docker Desktop.

-Set up the Remote Private Access application in Portnox Cloud
+Set up the ZTNA remote private access resource in Portnox Cloud

-In this section, you will set up a Remote Private Access application in Portnox Cloud and configure it to access your private web application hosted in the same local network as the Docker container.
+In this section, you will set up a ZTNA remote private access resource in Portnox Cloud and configure it to access your private resource hosted in the same local network as the Docker container.

-1. In the top menu of Portnox Cloud, select the Remote Private Access option.
-Then, on the Remote Private Access screen, click on the + Create button and select the Create application option.
+1. In the top menu of Portnox Cloud, select the Zero Trust Resources > Resources option.
+Then, on the Resources screen, click on the + Create resource button.

-Note: The Application Name must be a valid subdomain name, because the URL will be constructed using this name.
+Note: The Resource Name must be a valid subdomain name, because the URL will be constructed using this name.
 You should only use lowercase letters, digits, and hyphens.

-Result: If you want to use the Portnox URL, you can copy the URL for your application by clicking on the ⧉ icon.
+Result: If you want to use the Portnox URL, you can copy the URL for your resource by clicking on the ⧉ icon.

-3. Optional: If you want to use a URL in your own domain for the application:
+5. Optional: If you want to use a URL in your own domain for the resource:

 1. Activate the Use a custom URL linked to an SSL certificate checkbox.